ME-ICA/tedana/docs/support.rst

 -------------------------
 All bugs, concerns and enhancement requests for this software can be submitted here: https://github.com/ME-ICA/tedana/issues.

-If you would like to ask a question about tedana-specific usage or tedana's outputs, please submit a question to `NeuroStars`_ with the ``tedana`` tag.
+If you would like to ask a question about tedana-specific usage or tedana's outputs, please submit a question to `NeuroStars`_ with the `tedana tag`_.

 If you would like to ask a general question about multi-echo fMRI, please submit it to `NeuroStars`_ with the ``multi-echo`` tag.